Collection

 Director: Jacques Cauda

-NOur publishing house is honored to take over the "La Bleu-Turquin" collection, directed by Jacques Cauda and developed until the end of 2020 by our partner and friend Daniel Ziv, of Z4 Éditions.
-Previous publications remain available and you can order them through the links we provide.
+NOur publishing house is honored to take over the "La Bleu-Turquin" collection, directed by Jacques Cauda and developed until the end of 2020 by our partner and friend Daniel Ziv of Z4 Éditions.
+Previous publications remain available and you can order them through the links we have provided.

-Jacques Cauda, born in Saint-Mandé on July 9, 1955, is a French painter, writer, poet, editor, photographer and documentarian.
+Jacques Cauda, born in Saint-Mandé on July 9, 1955, is a French painter, writer, poet, publisher, photographer and documentary filmmaker.

-Alongside his philosophy studies, he continued training as a director.
+Alongside his philosophy studies, he pursued training as a filmmaker.
 From 1978 onwards, he directed around thirty documentaries for French, Algerian and Canadian television.

 In 1998, he interrupted his career as a documentary filmmaker to begin painting.
-He created a new pictorial movement: the superfigurative movement, the broad outlines of which he outlined in a manifesto, "Toute la lumière sur la figure" (All the light on the figure), published by Ex Aequo in 2009.
+He created a new pictorial movement: the hyperfigurative movement, the outlines of which he presented in a manifesto "All the Light on the Figure", published by Ex Aequo, 2009.

-"To overfigure," he writes, "is to take as an object sensations whose source is no longer reality."
+“To superfigure,” he writes, “is to take as an object sensations whose source is no longer reality.”

 but its retinal representation.

-The world has become an image and to paint it is to rewrite this image."
-This is why he most often uses oil pastels, which have the particularity of being practiced like writing on a sheet of paper.
-He thus reconnects with the ut pictura poesis of the Ancients: painting is also poetry.
+The world has become an image, and to paint it is to rewrite that image.
+This is why he most often uses oil pastels, which have the unique characteristic of being practiced like writing on a sheet of paper.
+In this way, he reconnects with the ancient ut pictura poesis: painting is also poetry.

 La Bleu-Turquin/Douro on September 18, 2023, on Radio Libertaire, with Jacques Cauda, Gilbert Bourson, Eric Tessier and Jehan van Langhenhoven